alexdlaird/java-ngrok/README.md

 branch, where a compatible build of this project exists for Java 8.
 To use it, include the `java8-ngrok` dependency from [Maven Central](https://maven-badges.herokuapp.com/maven-central/com.github.alexdlaird/java8-ngrok/).

-For more details on what differs in the `java8-ngrok` dependency, [see the docs](https://javadoc.io/doc/com.github.alexdlaird/java8-ngrok/latest/index.html#java8).
+For more details on what differs in the `java8-ngrok` dependency, see [the "Java 8" section of the docs](https://javadoc.io/doc/com.github.alexdlaird/java8-ngrok/latest/index.html#java8).

 ## Contributing